 Being an elite golf player is only the first step in getting a golf scholarship in the United States.
 You have to be proactive about reaching out to coaches, showcasing your talent, and proving that you will be a valuable student athlete to their program.
 This is where golf scholarship services from United Sports USA comes in.

 United Sports USA have male and female golfers all over America.
-We have secured more than $14 million in scholarships for our clients and have students studying within every governing body who offer college golf in America.
-We currently have boys and girls studying within National Collegiate Athletic Association Divisions 1 & 2, division 3 of the NCAA do not offer sports funding but do offer academic scholarships.
+We have secured more than $16 million in scholarships for our clients and have students studying within every governing body who offer college golf in America.
+We currently have boys and girls studying within National Collegiate Athletic Association Divisions 1 & 2.
 We also have students studying within the National Association of Intercollegiate Athletics [NAIA] National Junior Collegiate Athletic Association [NJCAA], United States Collegiate Athletic Assciation [USCAA] and National Christian Collegiate Athletic Association.

 Working with United Sports USA will provide you access to: